Madipelly/Telecom-Churn-Case-Study/README.md

 **Final Dataset:** Retained 30,011 rows and 126 columns.

 # Exploratory Data Analysis (EDA)
- .
-Analyzed customer usage patterns and identified key indicators of churn.
+ * Analyzed customer usage patterns and identified key indicators of churn.

- .
-Performed correlation analysis and created derived variables.
+ * Performed correlation analysis and created derived variables.

- .
-Handled outliers by capping them at the 99th percentile.
+ * Handled outliers by capping them at the 99th percentile.

- .
-Created dummy variables for categorical data.
+ * Created dummy variables for categorical data.

+# Pre-processing Steps

+**Train-Test Split:** Divided the data into training and testing sets.

+**Handle Class Imbalance:** Used the SMOTE technique to balance the classes.

+**Standardize Predictors:** Standardized predictor columns to mean 0 and standard deviation 1.

+# Modeling
+# Model 1: Logistic Regression with RFE & Manual Elimination
+  Identified the most important predictors of churn and their coefficients.

+# Model 2: PCA + Logistic Regression
+**Train Performance:**

+* Accuracy: 0.627

+* Sensitivity: 0.918

+* Specificity: 0.599

+* Precision: 0.179

+* F1-score: 0.3

+** Test Performance:**

+* Accuracy: 0.086

+* Sensitivity: 1.0

+* Specificity: 0.0

+* Precision: 0.086

+* F1-score: 0.158

+# Model 3: PCA + Random Forest Classifier
+**Train Performance:**

+* Accuracy: 0.882

+* Sensitivity: 0.816

+* Specificity: 0.888

+* Precision: 0.408

+* F1-score: 0.544

+**Test Performance:**

+Accuracy: 0.86

+Sensitivity: 0.80

+Specificity: 0.78

+Precision: 0.37

+F1-score: 0.51

+# Model 4: PCA + XGBoost
+**Train Performance:**

+* Accuracy: 0.873

+* Sensitivity: 0.887

+* Specificity: 0.872

+* Precision: 0.396

+* F1-score: 0.548

+**Test Performance:**

+* Accuracy: 0.086

+* Sensitivity: 1.0

+* Specificity: 0.0

+* Precision: 0.086

+* F1-score: 0.158

+# Recommendations
+**Indicator 1:** Concentrate on users with 1.27 standard deviations lower than average incoming calls from fixed line.
+They are most likely to churn.

+**Indicator 2:** Focus on users who recharge less number of times (less than 1.2 standard deviations compared to average) in the 8th month.
+They are second most likely to churn.

+**Model Choice:** Use the PCA + Logistic Regression model to predict churn, as it has an ROC score of 0.87 and test sensitivity of 100%.

 # Contributer
 * Shravan Madipelly
    email id: shravan.madipelly@gmail.com